nais/doc/docs/cli/commands/postgres.md

 | port      | No       | -p    | 5432                         | Local port for cloudsql proxy to listen on  |
 | host      | No       | -H    | localhost                    | Host for the proxy                          |

+> **Note**
+> When using proxy to connect to the database, the auth method is username and password.
+> The username is your full Google account email: e.g. `ola.bruker@nais.io`, and password is blank.

 ## psql
 Create a shell to the postgres instance by opening a proxy on a random port (see the proxy command for more info) and opening a psql shell.